ArcticMC/Scenarios/descriptions.md

 ### 100 Hearts (H)
 > Everyone will start with 100 hearts!!!
 Golden apples will heal 20% of your max health.

+### Absorption Partner (L)
+> Whenever you eat a golden apple, your teammate will gain an absorption heart.

 ### Absorption Switch (L)
 > By left clicking on a golden apple, it will either switch to giving 2 hearts of absorption and 0 hearts of healing or the golden apple with heal 2 hearts without the absorption.
 Golden heads, when toggled to absorption on, will give out 2 hearts and heal whatever the host set the regeneration for golden heads (3-4 hearts).
 When absorption is toggled off, it will heal the normal health the golden head regeneration is set at.